 Werhard also instructed that a mass be celebrated for his soul every day and that on his anniversary 1,200 paupers should each be given food of a loaf of bread, some cheese or butter and one penny (£.5.00 in total for 1,200 paupers, a large sum).
 After Werhard’s will Oesewalum seems to disappear as an entity, the name does not appear in any surviving documents.

-That part of East Kent that became the Parish of Nonington must have received more than one visit from raiding Danes as it lay within easy reach of the coast.
-Perhaps evidence of such depredations will soon come to light?
+Lying as it does within easy reach of the Wantsum the area that became the old Parish of Nonington must have received frequent visits from Danes raiders.
+Perhaps evidence of their depredations will soon come to light!